trendmicro/cloudone-filestorage-plugins/post-scan-actions/aws-python-promote-or-quarantine/README.md

     - Copy the **ScanResultTopic** ARN to a temporary location.
 Example: `arn:aws:sns:us-east-1:123445678901:FileStorageSecurity-All-In-One-Stack-StorageStack-1IDPU1PZ2W5RN-ScanResultTopic-N8DD2JH1GRKF`
 2. **Find the Lambda function ARN**

-    📌 The Lamdba function ARN is only required if you plan to use the AWS CLI (as opposed to the console) to subscribe the Lambda to the SNS topic.
+    📌 The Lambda function ARN is only required if you plan to use the AWS CLI (as opposed to the console) to subscribe the Lambda to the SNS topic.
     - In the AWS console, go to **Services > Lambda**.
     - Search for the Lambda function you created previously.
 Example: `FSS_Prom_Quar_Lambda`
     - Click the Lambda function link.